-The FORGENIUS project will upgrade the European Information System on Forest Genetic Resources (EUFGIS-http://portal.eufgis.org), the only transnational information system on FGR in Europe.
+The FORGENIUS project is upgrading the European Information System on Forest Genetic Resources (EUFGIS-http://portal.eufgis.org), the only transnational information system on FGR in Europe, which is maintained by the European Forest Genetic Resources Programme (EUFORGEN).
 At the start of the project, it contained information on more than 3500 Genetic Conservation Units (GCUs) of 111 tree species from 35 European countries.